tarcinapp/entity-persistence-gateway-policies/README.md

 #### How to Grant an Exception (Practical Steps)

 1. Add the field-level role to the user's token (or configure it in Keycloak).
-Example role: `tarcinapp.entities.fields._createdBy.create`.
+Example role: `tarcinapp.fields.entities._createdBy.create`.
 2. In tests, use the helper `produce_input_doc_by_role_with_field_permission` to append the field-level role to the token roles array.
 3. Assert that the field is no longer returned by `forbidden_fields.which_fields_forbidden_for_create` and that the route policy allows payloads that include the field.